menu

 Overview

 Millburn is a somewhat small town located in the state of New Jersey.
 With a population of 5,161 people and just one neighborhood, Millburn is the 310th largest community in New Jersey.
-Millburn has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Millburn has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Millburn home prices are not only among the most expensive in New Jersey, but Millburn real estate also consistently ranks among the most expensive in America.